adigautam/Aditya_Gautam_QA/OrmucoLogin/README.txt

 Task Description: Ormuco Invalid Login E2E Automation Test

-Solution Description: The provided solution is a behavior driven test which logs in the Ormuco'a UAT environment with invalid username and/or password.
+Solution Description: The provided solution is a behavior driven test which logs in the Ormuco's UAT environment with invalid username and/or password.
 As per the expected system behavior, user should get an error message as "The user or password is incorrect."

 Technology stack: